quantumlib/Cirq/docs/simulation.md

 and then apply amplitude damping which takes 1 to 0 with something like a probability of 0.2.
-We see that instead of about 50 percent of the timing being in 0, about 20 percent of the 1 has been converted into 0, so we end up with around 60 percent 0.
+We see that instead of about 50 percent of the timing being in 0, about 20 percent of the 1 has been converted into 0, so we end up with total around 60 percent in the 0 state.

 Like the pure state simulators, the mixed state simulator supports ``run`` and ``run_sweeps`` methods.
 In addition the